dragoon-rs/komodo/README.md

-**Komodo** is a library that allows to encode data with erasure-code techniques such as Reed-Solomon encoding, prove the resulting shards with cryptographic protocols, verify their integrity on the other end of any distributed network and decode the original data from a subset of said shards.
+**Komodo** is a library that allows to encode data with erasure-code techniques such as Reed-Solomon encoding, prove the resulting shards with cryptographic protocols, verify their integrity on the other end of any distributed network and decode the original data from a subset of said shards [@stevan2024performance] and [@stevan2023assessing].
-The library is implemented in the _Rust_ programming language has a mirror on GitHub [^1].
+The library is implemented in the _Rust_ programming language and available on the ISAE-SUPAERO GitLab instance [^1] with a mirror on GitHub [^2], both released under the MIT license.
 **Komodo** should be of interest for people willing to explore the field of cryptographically-proven shards of data in distributed systems or data availability sampling settings.